The 18 Best Places to See Fall Foliage in the USA

 When to see fall foliage: Late September to early October

 The 585-acre Leonard Harrison State Park sits smack on the east rim of Pine Creek Gorge, known as Pennsylvania’s Grand Canyon, which is 800 feet deep and nearly 4,000 feet across.
-Take the Turkey Trail Path one mile to the bottom of Pine Creek Gorge, which is especially scenic in fall when hardwood trees turn yellow, orange, red, and purple.
+Take the Turkey Trail Path one mile to the bottom of Pine Creek Gorge, which is especially scenic in fall when red maples, hickories, and white oaks are awash with warm colors.

-Among the nearest lodging to the Pine Creek Gorge, Rough Cut Lodge offers a number of cabins and suites that are—despite the lodge’s name—clean and spacious.
+Among the nearest lodging to the Pine Creek Gorge, Rough Cut Lodge offers a number of cabins and suites that are clean and spacious and include amenities such as televisions, kitchens, and fireplaces.

-Red, yellow, and green trees beside water in Acadia National Park
+Red, yellow, and green trees along a shore in Acadia National Park

 Get out on the water to catch some of the best views of Acadia National Park.